Thewhey-Brian/info-scoring/README.md

 # info-scoring
-A system to score information
+We are trying to build a system to score information.

+Current progress: Collecting data...